 There are several advantages of the ebauche method.
 First of all, there is a guarantee that all Swiss watches have good movement.
 Additionally, the watch companies are free to focus on design and the quality of other parts of the watch.
 In short, the ebauche tradition allows for specialization.
 The downside of the ebauche method is that the watches lack a unique movement.
 As a result, many top luxury Swiss brands reject the ebauche method and they produce their own movement.
 In general, many Swiss watch companies are trending toward in-house movements.
 Moreover, Swiss companies are starting to follow the Japanese business models.
 Japanese watch companies are very efficient but they also have a lean budget, which is why Japanese watches are usually less expensive.

 Both Swiss Made and Swiss Movement watches are great.
 However, whether you decide to purchase a Swiss watch or Japanese watch will depend on what kind of timepiece you want.
 If you want something that is more budget friendly and yet good quality, Japanese watches are an excellent option.
-On the other, if you wish to own a status symbol, then a Swiss-made watch is something you should consider.
+On the other hand, if you wish to own a status symbol, then a Swiss-made watch is something you should consider.

 < Back to all posts